-- 4.3.1.5 The numerical model for sediment deposition thickness resulting from the release of sands and gravels is constructed as follows: - The area over which sediment is deposited depends on the lateral spreading of the sediment plume footprint with depth, but also with tidal variation in current speed and direction, including the possibility of flow reversal.
+- 4.3.1.5 The numerical model for sediment deposition thickness resulting from the release of sands and gravels is constructed as follows: - The area over which sediment is deposited depends on the lateral spreading of the sediment plume • footprint with depth, but also with tidal variation in current speed and direction, including the possibility of flow reversal.
 This is an important factor if the release occurs for more than tens of minutes as it affects the distance and direction which the plume is advected from the source; - The width of the footprint of (instantaneous) deposition onto the seabed is estimated as the square root of the near-bed plume footprint area (calculated using the model for SSC above).
 For monopile foundations, the point of sediment release is likely to be static and so the width of deposition is characterised directly as the footprint of deposition.
 For gravity base foundation and jacket foundations, the point of sediment release is likely to move within an area equivalent to the size of the jacket foundation or dredged area, in which case the overall width of deposition is characterised as the footprint of deposition plus the diameter of the gravity base foundation or size of the jacket; - The length of the footprint of deposition onto the seabed over multiple tidal cycles is estimated as twice the advected distance of the plume at the representative current speed, representing the maximum length over consecutive flood and ebb tides.
-If the operation lasts less than 12.4 hours (one full tidal cycle), the length is reduced proportionally; - The average seabed deposition thickness is calculated as the total volume of sediment released, divided by the footprint area (width times length) of deposition; and - This model provides a conservative estimate of deposition thickness as it assumes that the whole sediment volume is deposited locally in a relatively narrow corridor.
-In practice, the deposition footprint on the seabed will probably be normally wider and frequently longer than is assumed, and the proportion of all sediment deposited locally will vary with the distribution in grain size (leading to a greater area but a correspondingly smaller average thickness). - 4.3.1.6 The numerical model for SSC resulting from dispersion of fine sediment is constructed as per the following example: - The vessel is likely to be stationary during precision dredging operations so the water movement relative to the vessel is dominantly tidal (at the representative current speed 0.25 m/s); - Sediment is discharged at a representative rate (e.g. 30 kg/s for dredging over-spill) into a minimum volume of water 100 m3 = 10 m x 10 m x 1m deep); - This volume of water will be refreshed every 40 seconds (10 m / 0.25 m/s); - The total sediment input is 40 s x 30 kg/s = 1200 kg; - The resulting initial concentration in the receiving water is 1200 kg / 100 m3 = 12 kg/m3 = 12.000 mg/l; - The initial concentration would then be subject to turbulent dispersion both laterally and vertically.
-Given the starting mass of sediment and water volume above, levels of SSC will vary rapidly in
+If the operation lasts less than 12.4 hours (one full tidal cycle), the length is reduced proportionally; - The average seabed deposition thickness is calculated as the total volume of sediment released, divided by the footprint area (width times length) of deposition; and - This model provides a conservative estimate of deposition thickness as it assumes that the whole • sediment volume is deposited locally in a relatively narrow corridor.
+In practice, the deposition footprint on the seabed will probably be normally wider and frequently longer than is assumed, and the proportion of all sediment deposited locally will vary with the distribution in grain size (leading to a greater area but a correspondingly smaller average thickness).

+- The numerical model for SSC resulting from dispersion of fine sediment is constructed as per the following 4.3.1.6 example: - The vessel is likely to be stationary during precision dredging operations so the water movement relative to the vessel is dominantly tidal (at the representative current speed 0.25 m/s); - volume of water 100 $m^3 = 10 m \times 10 m \times 1m deep$); - This volume of water will be refreshed every 40 seconds (10 m / 0.25 m/s); - The total sediment input is $40 \text{ s} \times 30 \text{ kg/s} = 1200 \text{ kg}$;